 - Safe box

 All meals are served at the lovely poolside restaurant, which, like the rest of the hotel, perches on the edge of the clifftop and comes with those killer views.
-Alternatively, if you prefer privacy, choose to have your food brought to your room.
+Alternatively, if you prefer privacy, choose to have your food brought to your balcony.

-Breakfast includes piping-hot omelettes, Greek cheese pies, toasted sandwiches, preservative-free jams, yoghurt and fruit salad.
+The a la carte breakfast includes piping-hot omelettes, Greek cheese pies, toasted sandwiches, preservative-free jams, yoghurt and fruit salad.
 Feasting on all this while admiring the view from beneath the bamboo-shaded pergola really is a fabulous way to start the day.

 - Coffee maker